Readings: Acts of the Apostles 14:21-27; Revelation 21:1-5; John13:31-35

-These are, of course, words of our Lord, given not as a suggestion or an option, as something to embrace if we feel up to it, but as a real mandate and a challenge to put into practice day in and day out until our final breath.
+These are, of course, words of our Lord, given not as a suggestion or an option, as something to embrace if we feel up to it, but as a real mandate, a challenge to put into practice day in and day out until our final breath.
 Easier said than done, we probably will readily agree.

 It is good to remember that the teaching of Christ is not a philosophy or a theory, but a way of life, a way of love, manifested in words and deeds.
-“Love one another, as I have loved you,” is the basic teaching of Christ, and that is our work, demanding as it may be and even a cause of suffering and death.
+“Love one another, as I have loved you,” is the basic teaching of Christ, and that is our work, challenging as it may be and even a cause of suffering and death.

 Christ lived and died for others and never ignored the cries of the poor and the needy.
 Christ cured the sick, gave sight to the blind, raised the dead, and pardoned sinners.
-In other words, Christ willingly shared in the sufferings and joys of the people around Him.
+In other words, Christ willingly shared in the sufferings and joys of the people around him.
 Christ’s guiding principle was, “Do not judge and you shall not be judged; do not condemn and you shall not be condemned.”

 Christ could understand and hope in others, even when there might be cause for discouragement or despair.
-Through self-giving love, Christ shared our human condition completely, even to the extreme of suffering and dying for those He loved.
+Through self-giving love Christ shared our human condition completely even to the extreme of suffering and dying for those he loved.

 The love of Christ was and is a constant and generous donation of self.
-Before giving His life on the cross, Jesus gave His Body and Blood at the Last Supper as a perpetual gift to those able to believe in Him and embrace His teaching and example of “no greater love than to give one’s life for one’s friends,” realized perfectly in His existence.
+Before giving his life on the cross, Jesus gave his Body and Blood at the Last Supper as a perpetual gift to those able to believe in him and embrace his teaching and example of “no greater love than to give one’s life for one’s friends,” realized perfectly in his existence.

 The call to each of us is to imitate Christ day by day.
 It is not always easy to know just what to do in given circumstances of life, let alone have the courage and strength to put into practice what we sense we are called to do.
 But we are promised the abiding presence of God’s Holy Spirit, alive and active in the Church, in her Sacraments, especially the Holy Eucharist, and in our lives, assisting us in our struggle to do good.
 Even when we fail sometimes or often, we are not to give up in our efforts.

-Looking more closely at the Scripture readings assigned to the fifth Sunday in Eastertide, we first of all see the realism of Saints Paul and Barnabas in their missionary activity, taking to heart the words of the Lord, “anyone who wishes to come after me must take up his cross.”
-As Christ had to die and so enter into His glory, so also every follower of Christ.
+Looking more closely at the scripture readings assigned to the fifth Sunday in Eastertide, we first of all see the realism of Saints Paul and Barnabas in their missionary activity, taking to heart the words of the Lord, “anyone who wishes to come after me must take up his cross.”
+As Christ had to die and so enter into his glory, so also every follower of Christ.

 Suffering, in all its unattractiveness, is part and parcel of the Christian vocation.
-Tribulation leads to the kingdom and by our suffering we also become partakers in the glory which Christ won for us by the shedding of His blood.
+Tribulation leads to the kingdom and by our suffering we also become partakers in the glory which Christ won for us by the shedding of his blood.
 This was the experience of Paul and Barnabas as well and meant to be ours too.

 The reading from the Book of Revelation, the second lesson for this Sunday’s Mass, speaks of Christ as Lord of the universe ordaining the course of history toward the final victory of, “a new heaven and a new earth.”
-This means a new creation which will last forever, a life of endless fellowship with God, an end to all sorrow and finding unbounded joy in God’s presence.
+This means a new creation which will last for ever, a life of endless fellowship with God, an end to all sorrow and finding unbounded joy in God’s presence.
 This takes place with the fellowship of believers, in communion with all the angels and saints of God.

-In the meantime we disciples are to carry on Christ’s messianic love.
+In the meantime, we disciples are to carry on Christ’s messianic love.
 We must show to those entrusted to us by God, that is, everyone with whom we live and meet, a love extended to the sacrifice of our own good and life.

 As disciples in the service of Christ, we are called to never give up doing good, for the spread of God’s Kingdom on earth.
 This is the consequence of the Sacrament of Baptism that we have received as infants or at some other stage in our life, that invisible but indelible belonging to God and God to us.
 In this we are united with Christ through thick and thin.